 © amayzun - flickr

 The vibrant history of Los Angeles is often forgotten in films today in favor of gritty dramas that take place in distinctly American cities like Chicago and New York City, but the valley that surrounds Los Angeles County has seen an amazing amount of change and revolution in its history.
 Some of the most violent protests against law enforcement have occurred in East Los Angeles, and residents have the battle scars to prove their run-ins with the law.
 The racial divides that cross Los Angeles are particularly evident in East Los Angeles where residents have to put up with expensive housing, lackluster employment levels, and high rates of crime that exceed the averages in the state.
 Students also don't have access to good education as East LA has a depressingly low high school graduation rate.
-Learn more about East Los Angeles, CA.
+See the full East Los Angeles, CA overview.

 - 6. Philadelphia, PAScore: 68/100

 © lhoon - flickr

 Philadelphia's connection to the birth of the nation is something described in just about every history book in the country.
 From its early Swedish roots in the 1600s to its importance to the Industrial Revolution a few centuries later, the city has always had a strong sense of business and commerce.
 William Tod Helmuth once said that Philadelphia "kindled the fires of Wisdom and Knowledge".
 Unfortunately, only 71 percent of high school students in Philadelphia graduate from high school and many students head into a life of crime.
 Philadelphia has a violent crime rate that's over 300 percent higher than the state's average.
 In addition, workers don't make as much in Philadelphia as they do in other states so making enough money to survive is difficult.
 Vievw a more detailed report with demographic information about Philadelphia, PA.